lhoursquentin/sed-bin/README.md

 # Notes

-- Some commands are missing (currently a, c, w, r, y), and some features are missing as well (empty label jumps, regex repetition, negative match, range addresses).
+- Some commands are missing (currently a, c, w, r, y), and some features are missing as well (empty label jumps, range addresses, 0 and $ line addresses).
   Supporting those is planned.

 - The translator does not handle invalid sed scripts, it will just generate invalid C code which will probably fail to compile, make sure you can run your